FIFA fines Hong Kong soccer body for China anthem protest

 Hong Kong, which lost 2-0 to Iran, has its next home game on Nov.
 14 against Bahrain.

-Also, FIFA fined Indonesia 45,000 Swiss francs ($45,300) for fan disorder in a home qualifier against neighbouring Malaysia.
+Also, FIFA fined Indonesia 45,000 Swiss francs ($45,300) for fan disorder in a home qualifier against neighboring Malaysia.

 The game was suspended for several minutes late in the second half because of clashes between fans.
 Malaysia won 3-2 with a goal in the seventh minute of stoppage time.